 What is AI Builder for Microsoft Power Platform?

-Now available in preview, Microsoft AI Builder is a new Power Platform capability to speed up processes, predict outcomes and improve performance through AI insights.
+Microsoft AI Builder is a Power Platform capability to speed up processes, predict outcomes and improve performance through AI insights.

 Immediate thoughts about AI often include concerns about the level of complexity combined with uncertainty about how AI technology can be beneficially used within an organisation.

-Through its Power Platform and Common Data Service, Microsoft is helping business connect their data but in many instances intelligence is limited to what analysts are able to pull together in creating forecasts and insights.
+Through its Power Platform and Common Data Service (previously known as Common Data Service), Microsoft is helping business connect their data but in many instances intelligence is limited to what analysts are able to pull together in creating forecasts and insights.

 Build in PowerApps

 In the same way that PowerApps is helping organisations to build connected apps and automate tasks, AI Builder makes it possible to do machine learning and Azure-based cognitive services without the need to write code.

 Accessible from the navigation pane within the PowerApps Studio or the Microsoft Flow website, AI Builder integrates with 250+ PowerApps connectors and writes data outputs back to Dataverse.
 This enables AI to be added to flows that will provide predictions for Dynamics 365 and other connected apps across the Power Platform.

 Four of the prebuilt AI models include: